outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         - different structures fulfill different structural solution metrics
           - if 'cost' is the metric, measured by total distance traveled, that is clearly different across the various solution formats of FIG 5.

-        - FIG 1 Explanation
+        - FIG 1.
+Example of a problem-solving automation workflow, with a diagram.

           1. Problem definition: determine possible match between the problem system intersection object and the system conflict object.

           2. standardize the problem to the system interface

           - Apply the context of the default interaction defined for the intersection (agents crossing the intersection)

           - Apply structures of possible matching objects in the system interface to the problem object, by applying the structure interface:
             - components capable of interacting (they have a nonzero interaction space) can be formatted as a network
             - the position overlap is an example of a tradeoff, so the 'subset' structure is applied) - this can be applied iteratively to check for structures that can be organized/optimized
             - the antagonistic agent & diverging direction components are merged with the agent component, where the diverging direction structure is applied directly and the antagonistic agent component is implied by their mutual approach of the intersection
             - the ambiguity system object is inferred by the match of the ambiguity 'unenforced rule' definition route, which matches the 'agent traversal sequence' intersection interaction attribute.

-        Now the intersection's default interaction (agents looking to cross) is formatted as a network, and system objects like conflict (and its sub-components, patterns, objects, etc) have been matched & applied to the intersection interaction network.
+          - Now the intersection's default interaction (agents looking to cross) is formatted as a network, and system objects like conflict (and its sub-components, patterns, objects, etc) have been matched & applied to the intersection interaction network.

-        This is a structure of a problem type - 'find traversal sequence conflict resolution rule' - and given that it matches a known problem type 'resolve resource competition', it's likelier to be possible.
+          - This is a structure of a problem type - 'find traversal sequence conflict resolution rule' - and given that it matches a known problem type 'resolve resource competition', it's likelier to be possible.

-        The traversal sequence rule can be found by applying other agent & intersection attributes, looking for system & other interface objects like:
+          - The traversal sequence rule can be found by applying other agent & intersection attributes, looking for system & other interface objects like:
             - irreversible changes (in case one agent will change the intersection in a way that prevents other people from traversing it, like burning a bridge)
             - intents that are higher priority
             - intent alignments (both agents have an incentive to apply social norms to maintain rule of law or trust, so their intents can be aligned to follow social rules to determine who traverses first, rather than building new rules to determine this).

-        3. This step identifies whether the output of step 7 creates information that is easily transformed into the solution metric, given the relevant objects/attributes/functions of the solution metric.
+          3. This step identifies whether the output of the previous step creates information that is easily transformed into the solution metric, given the relevant objects/attributes/functions of the solution metric.
 Is it clear which agent goes first, or whether the intersection can be changed in a way that determines which agent goes first?

-        If the solution metric 1 is fulfilled, the agents have no antagonistic agent attribute & there is no trade-off because no variance from a decision is allowed at the intersection.
+          - If the solution metric 1 is fulfilled, the agents have no antagonistic agent attribute & there is no trade-off because no variance from a decision is allowed at the intersection.

-        If the solution metric 2 is fulfilled, the intersection loses its position overlap attribute & the diverging direction attribute doesn't matter anymore, but it does have a decision function at the intersection.
+          - If the solution metric 2 is fulfilled, the intersection loses its position overlap attribute & the diverging direction attribute doesn't matter anymore, but it does have a decision function at the intersection.

-        If the intersection object with the system interface is applied can be easily transformed into having one of the solution metrics fulfilled, that transformation can be considered a possible solution.
+          - If the intersection object with the system interface is applied can be easily transformed into having one of the solution metrics fulfilled, that transformation can be considered a possible solution.

   - objects:

   - structures:

-    - problem-solution formats:
+    - problem-solution formats (shown in FIG 3 (Problem formats, with matching solution formats) & FIG 4 (Problem-solution structure matching))

       - a vector set is good for converting between problem-solution structures, like converting an inefficiency to an efficiency in a system
         - problem shape-reducing vector set (where problem variables form the shape) is good for finding a function that reduces shape dimensions & size (like to form a summary), or a vector set to combine solution components in a way that fills the shape structure, if the solution format is a method to fill the problem structure rather than reducing the problem shape